 We would like to remind all project teams of the Green Bank Observatory policy that all observers must be listed as a member of the project team in the GBT Dynamic Scheduling System.

 Also, we would like to remind all observers that they should not log into any GBO computing system using another person’s account.
 Co-Is and students are required to have their own GBO login and account if they are to participate in observing and data reduction.

 GBT Proposal Preparation

 Proposers should consult the The Performance of the GBT: A Guide for Planning Observations and the GBT Observer’s Guide.
 All proposers, including pulsar proposers, should use the GBT Sensitivity Calculator.
 Please see the Calculator’s User’s Guide for instructions.
 The Sensitivity Calculator results can be cut and pasted into the Technical Justification section of the proposal.
-This will streamline the creation of your Technical Justification and will increase your chances of getting a positive technical review.
+This will streamline the creation of your Technical Justification and will lessen the chances for error.
 If you are planning on making maps with the GBT, you should use the GBT Mapping Calculator tool.

 The GBT observing policies describe the telescope’s remote observing restrictions.